 Japan Economic Outlook

-Inflation fell to 3.2% in March (February: 3.3%), while core inflation fell to 3.1% (February: 3.2%).
-Our panelists see inflation falling below the BoJ’s 2.0% target by Q4 2023, as last year’s inflation spike was largely caused by cost-push factors.
-That said, recent higher-than-expected wage growth poses an upside risk.
+Inflation rose to 3.5% in April (March: 3.2%), while core inflation rose to 3.4% (March: 3.1%).
+Our panelists see inflation dipping below the BoJ’s 2.0% target by Q4 2023, as last year’s spike in inflation was largely caused by cost-push factors.
+That said, recently higher-than-expected wage growth poses an upside risk.